OpenMDAO/OpenMDAO-Framework/docs/dev-guide/linux.rst

 6. When you have completed the description, click the *Propose Merge* button.
 (Alternatively you many cancel the merge request at this point.)
 If you clicked on the *Propose Merge* button, a new page, *Proposal to merge branch,* will appear.
 It shows the proposed branch (your branch name) and what it will merge into (lp:openmdao).
-Your description of the change is shown.
+Your description of the changes is shown.

    At the bottom of the page is a message that says an updated diff will be available in a few minutes.
 If you wish to view a graphical interface of the differences, refresh your screen and a new screen will pop up showing the differences between the trunk and your branch (in color).
 This file may be downloaded and saved if desired.

-You have now completed the process for requesting that your branch be merged.
-In a short time, you will receive a copy of an email that went to the *OpenMDAO Devs* group.
-(A member of this group will review your request.)
-The email will show you as the sender, and the subject will be the ``[Merge]lp:~username/openmdao/branch_name into lp:openmdao``.
+You have now completed the process for proposing that your branch be merged.
+In a short time, you will receive a copy of an email that went to the gatekeeper of all merge proposals.
+The email will show you as the sender, and the subject will be the the merge of your branch to openmdao:  ``[Merge]lp:~username/openmdao/branch_name into openmdao``.
 The email will contain the proposal for merge and an attachment showing the differences.
 (This diff file is just a text file and is not very readable.)

-After the proposal for merge has been reviewed, you will get an email from the reviewer indicating whether the proposal was approved.
+After the proposal for merge has been reviewed, you will get an email from the reviewer indicating whether the proposal was approved or disapproved.

-- If your proposal for merge was approved, you will get an email from ``noreply@launchpad.net`` after the branch has been merged.
+- If your proposal for merge was approved, you will get an email from ``noreply@launchpad.net`` after your branch has been merged.

-- If your proposal for merge was not approved, and you have to do additional work, you can continue working on your branch.
+- If your proposal for merge was disapproved, you can continue working on your branch.
 (If you have a Trac ticket open, it will be transitioned back to the WORKING state.)